5 Amazing Benefits Of Eating Sunflower Seeds During Pregnancy

 Image: Shutterstock

-3. Phosphorus and minerals found in the sunflower seed aid development of the bones of your unborn baby.
+3. Phosphorus and minerals found in the sunflower seed aid the development of the bones of your unborn baby.

 6. Sunflower seeds and oil contain omega-6 fats which are good for your heart health and body and can be combined with omega-3 fats to improve the ratio of these fats.